Direct Deposit Q & A

 DIRECT DEPOSIT QUESTIONS AND ANSWERS (FAQ)

-We can now offer this enrollment service to you, giving you the ability to simply and securely transmit your direct deposit enrollment information to the CRA when you log onto our online banking.
-You will then be able to receive the following CRA payments through direct deposit: the new Canada Emergency Response Benefit, income tax refund, Canada child benefit, goods and services tax/harmonized sales tax (GST/HST) credit, Canada workers benefit and related provincial and territorial payments.
+This enrollment service is available for you, giving you the ability to simply and securely transmit your direct deposit enrollment information to the CRA when you log onto our online banking.
+You will then be able to receive the following CRA payments through direct deposit: income tax refund, Canada child benefit, goods and services tax/harmonized sales tax (GST/HST) credit, Canada workers benefit and related provincial and territorial payments.